jduf/VMC-SUN-Heisenberg/README.md

 0. all possible observable
 1. bond energy
 2. long range correlations and associated structure factor
-3. colour occupation
+3. color occupation
 4. variance of the energy

 Beside performing a VMC simulation

 + can visualise the lattice with unit cell, site numbers, basis vectors, hopping amplitude, fluxes

 The executable min intends to perform a minimisation of variational parameters